 Hold that bus called ‘Happiness.’”

 The final line rises like a swamp monster out of a bog.
 The character woke up and found “a heap of mess” alright.
 Not some TV sitcom mess––something horrific and potentially criminal.
 Even the bus called “Happiness” has been corrupted, belching black smoke and exhaust fumes.
 One hopes the character misses the bus.
 Surely he or she does not deserve to make it.
-Getting on will only bring ruin onto the other passengers and the people in their “new life.”
+Getting on will only bring ruin onto the other passengers and the people in his or her “new life.”
 Here, the recurring motif illustrates the way a cycle repeats itself and festers over the years.
 A guy makes a mistake, he leaves town.
 He makes another mistake, he leaves another town.
 It’s cute and fun until he makes the mistake he can’t run from.
 But all he knows how to do is run, so he can’t face it.
 What now?

 “It's a lonely road when tomorrow has got no home in yesterday.”